 North Florida Evaluation and Treatment Center (NFETC)

-Rights Of Residents
+Rights Of Patients

-- The Right to Individual Dignity - Residents shall, at all times, receive appropriate treatment, be treated with respect, be free from abuse or neglect, and live in a safe, secure and humane environment.
+- The Right to Individual Dignity - Patients shall, at all times, receive appropriate treatment, be treated with respect, be free from abuse or neglect, and live in a safe, secure and humane environment.

-- The Right to Vote in Public Elections - Every resident who is otherwise qualified to vote in primary or general elections shall be assisted in registering to vote and voting if he so requests.
+- The Right to Vote in Public Elections - Every Patient who is otherwise qualified to vote in primary or general elections shall be assisted in registering to vote and voting if he so requests.

-- The Right to Confidentiality of the Clinical Record - Every resident can expect his clinical record to be kept confidential and, except as provided by law, not released or shown to others without his written permission.
+- The Right to Confidentiality of the Clinical Record - Every Patient can expect his clinical record to be kept confidential and, except as provided by law, not released or shown to others without his written permission.

 - The Right to Petition for writ of Habeas Corpus - Every Patient has the right to petition the Court to question the cause and legality of his commitment.

 - The Right to Safe and Dignified Transportation - Every Patient has the right to be transported to and from NFETC in a manner designed to ensure his safety and dignity.

 - The Right to Be Informed - Every Patient has the right to be informed of all his rights and have them explained to him in detail, if requested.